 There were several more silent film Tarzan stories in the 1920s but it was in the 30s that things really took off for the Ape Man when five-time Olympic gold medalist in swimming Johnny Weissmuller put on the loin cloth and took to the trees.

-This series is most notable for giving us the famous Tarzan yell, his broken English, and his chimpanzee pal Cheetah.
-Note: Tarzan did have a monkey companion in the books but he was named N’kima, why the film producers thought to have the jungle man call a chimpanzee after something from the large cat family is beyond me, it made Tarzan seem even more of a simpleton.
+This series is most notable for giving us the famous Tarzan yell, his broken English, and his chimpanzee pal Cheetah, and it should be noted that Tarzan did have a monkey companion in the books but he was named N’kima, why the film producers thought to have the jungle man call a chimpanzee after something from the large cat family is beyond me, it made Tarzan seem even more of a simpleton.
 Then again he also names his adopted kid Boy.
 Joining Weissmuller was the beautiful and talented Maureen O’Sullivan as Jane, and aside from the occasional cool jungle action scenes it is O’Sullivan who really holds these movies together.

-After 1948 Weissmuller retired from the role and producer Sol Lesser brought in actor Lex Barker who for some reason insisted on emulating Weissmuller’s “Me Tarzan, you Jane” schtick, which must have been confusing because in his five films he had five different Janes.
-This series consisting of Tarzan’s Magic Fountain , Tarzan and the Slave Girl, Tarzan’s Peril, Tarzan’s Savage Fury, and Tarzan and the She-Devil, which at least tried to escape the back lot and film some actual location stuff in Africa, but alas there weren’t notable for much else.
+After 1948 Weissmuller retired from the role and producer Sol Lesser brought in actor Lex Barker who for some reason insisted on emulating Weissmuller’s “Me Tarzan, you Jane” schtick, which must have been confusing because, in his five films, he had five different Janes.
+This series consists of Tarzan’s Magic Fountain, Tarzan and the Slave Girl, Tarzan’s Peril, Tarzan’s Savage Fury, and Tarzan and the She-Devil, which at least tried to escape the back lot and film some actual location stuff in Africa, but alas there weren’t notable for much else.

 The Eighties have a lot to answer for and one of its major crimes, aside from Glam Metal and the mullet, is the 1981 Tarzan, the Ape Man.
 Jane is finally back and is being played by Bo Derek, mostly famous for being Dudley Moore’s object of desire in the Blake Edwards hit 10, and alongside her is Miles O’Keeffe as Tarzan who is pretty much just beefcake to Bo Derek’s cheesecake.